Cluster munition: Anti-tank

 Most anti-armor munitions contain shaped charge warheads to pierce the armor of tanks and armored fighting vehicles.
 In some cases, guidance is used to increase the likelihood of successfully hitting a vehicle.
-Modern guided submunitions, such as those found in the U.S. CBU-97, can use either a shaped charge or an explosively formed penetrator.
+Modern guided submunitions, such as those found in the US CBU-97, can use either a shaped charge or an explosively formed penetrator.
 Unguided shaped-charge submunitions are designed to be effective against entrenchments that incorporate overhead cover.
 To simplify supply and increase battlefield effectiveness by allowing a single type of round to be used against nearly any target, submunitions that incorporate both fragmentation and shaped-charge effects are produced.

-Mine-laying

-Submunition-based mines do not detonate immediately, but behave like conventional land mines that detonate later.
-These submunitions usually include a combination of anti-personnel and anti-tank mines.
-Since such mines lie exposed on surfaces, the anti-personnel forms, such as the US Area Denial Artillery Munition normally deploy tripwires automatically after landing to make clearing the minefield more difficult.
-In order to avoid accumulating large areas of impassable battlefield, and to minimize the amount of mine-clearing needed after a conflict, scatterable mines used by the United States are designed to self-destruct after a period of time from 4 to 48 hours.
-The internationally agreed definition of cluster munitions being negotiated in the Oslo Process may not include this type of weapon, since landmines are already covered by other international treaties.

-Chemical weapons

-During the 1950s and 1960s, the United States and Soviet Union developed cluster weapons designed to deliver chemical weapons.
-The Chemical Weapons Convention of 1993 banned their use.
-Six member nations declared themselves in possession of chemical weapons.
-The US and Russia are still in the process of destroying their stockpiles, having received extensions of the time limit for full destruction.
-They were unable to complete the destruction of their chemical weapons stockpiles by 2007, as the Treaty originally required.

 Anti-electrical

-An anti-electrical weapon, the CBU-94/B, was first used by the U.S. in the Kosovo War in 1999.
-These consist of a TMD (Tactical Munitions Dispenser) filled with 202 BLU-114/B "Soft-Bomb" submunitions.
+An anti-electrical weapon, the CBU-94/B, was first used by the US in the Kosovo War in 1999.
+These consist of a TMD (Tactical Munitions Dispenser) filled with 202 submunitions.
 Each submunition contains a small explosive charge that disperses 147 reels of fine conductive fiber of either carbon or aluminum-coated glass.
 Their purpose is to disrupt and damage electric power transmission systems by producing short circuits in high-voltage power lines and electrical substations.
 On the initial attack, these knocked out 70% of the electrical power supply in Serbia.